 For guests with a valid motorcycle license, Woodstock Harley Davidson also offers rentals.
 Contact the store directly for more information.

 Winter in Woodstock offers many ski options – both downhill and cross country.
 Belleayre Ski Resort is perfect for families and groups with diverse ski levels, as they offer everything from beginning to black diamond trails.
 Lessons are available, as well as a snow-centered child-care so adults can ski and toddlers can enjoy a day on the mountain.
 And remember that Belleayre’s new, state-of-the-art, snow-making capacity allows the mountain to be open even when there is not snow elsewhere.
 You may want to purchase tickets ahead of time, as capacity is limited due to changes because of COVID.

 Hunter Mountain, 40 minutes from the inn, offers a more challenging ski facility, with experienced skiers tackling some of the most demanding terrain in the Catskills.

 Cross country skiing and snow-shoeing provide some of the most peaceful and enjoyable ways to enjoy winter in the Catskills.
 Woodstock has many trails and open spaces where people of all ages can enjoy this sport.
-Ask Karen for guidance, as trail quality depends on seasonal conditions.
+Ask our innkeeper for guidance, as trail quality depends on seasonal conditions.
 Rental equipment is usually available in town.